 How much storage space do you need?

-You should decide upon what type of storage space you require in the bathroom.
+You should decide on what type of storage space you require in the bathroom.
 If you plan to store bath linen, towels, toiletries and cleaning supplies, the cabinets and shelves should be designed in a way that suits your needs.
 The most effective utilization of space is provided by built-in drawers, adjustable shelves, wall niches, and hooks.